-The amount of "cheating" you can get away with and the ways in which you can cheat are dependent on three things: where you are now, where you'd like to be, and the difference between the two.
+The amount of "cheating" you can get away with and the ways in which you can cheat are dependent on four things: what type of reactions you are you having, where you are now, where you'd like to be, and the difference between the last two.

 Where you are now.
 If you have fibromyalgia, an autoimmune disease, or cancer, for example, you really shouldn't be cheating at all on your diet.
 If you do, the consequences are likely going to be much more costly and your recovery from those cheats is going to be slow and painful.
 If, on the other hand, you are generally pretty healthy and not a lot of scary, acute stuff going on (or an autoimmune process), then you can likely get away with a little more.

 Where you'd like to be.
 If you come to me and say that your goal is to run your first marathon in a year, then you'd better be ready to roll up your sleeves and work for it.
 If your goals are more modest, like just losing a few pounds so you look better in your sisters wedding this fall, then you won't have to work quite as hard to get there.